juiceboxint/breakpoint-events/README.md

 This will recheck the model element's width and trigger the appropriate events.
 It's useful if the size of the model has been changed outside of the `resize` event, or if you have updated the breakpoint settings after initialization.
 It will only trigger events if the breakpoint has changed.
 It will not re-trigger the event for the current breakpoint.

-### Why not just use JavaScript to detect window.innerWidth and hook your actions to that? ###

-JavaScript's viewport detection is messy and inconsistent between browsers.
-Also, since JavaScript and CSS are different engines, they are not guaranteed to detect the breakpoint at the same instant.
-Unless JavaScript delegates its detection to CSS, the actions will be out of sync.

-With this method, the jQuery events will trigger at the exact moment that the model's element width is changed by CSS media queries.
-We are essentially hooking the jQuery events directly to the media queries.

 ### Things to be aware of ###

 Make sure to set up event listeners before initializing jQuery Breakpoint Events.
 The `bp:xx:initial` event is triggered immediately upon initialization, so if an event listener is created after jQuery Breakpoint Events in your code, it won't detect that `initial` event for the breakpoint.